cobalte90/cobalte90/README.md

-## Hi there 👋 I'm Stepan, Data Analyst
+## Hi there 👋 I'm Stepan, Data Scientist
 ## I'm actively looking for a job or internship 💻
 ## Contact me: <a href='https://t.me/wexquasexort123'>Telegram</a> or email stepanbaskakov-178@yandex.ru